SwimMac/swimmaccarolina.org/src/pages/masters-registration.md

 title: Masters Registration and Dues
 ---
 <div class="callout warning" markdown="1">
-    <p>If you would like to join our program, please email for information and include the location you would like to swim at to&nbsp;<a href="mailto:masters@swimmaccarolina.org">masters@swimmaccarolina.org.</a></p>
+    <p>If you would like to join our program, please email for information and include the location you would like to swim at to <a href="mailto:masters@swimmaccarolina.org">masters@swimmaccarolina.org.</a></p>
 </div>

 <h3 class="separator-center">Two-Step Process</h3>